 - Because God is One, it is the same God that informs other faiths as also informs one's own.
 Let all believers thus be united in the affirmation of the Oneness of God and the siblinghood of all people.

-Behind the Scenes Scholars of History of Religion, Memetologists and Psychohistorians since the Second Federation period have accepted that the unusual success of Universalism in its early days could not be explained solely in terms of an religious awakening on the part of Paul VII.
+Behind the Scenes Scholars of the History of Religion, Memetologists and Psychohistorians since the Integration have accepted that the unusual success of Universalism in its early days could not be explained solely in terms of an religious awakening on the part of Paul VII.

 The Inner Bull was, indeed, one of the most remarkable documents of the Interplanetary Age, and this played a big part in its acceptance.
 But it is agreed by all critical scholars that its success was due to it being backed by one of the most comprehensive memetic manipulation campaigns in all of history.

 There were no written records kept of the conference other than the Inner Bull itself, and as one the attendees took the secret to their graves.
 Some conspiracy theorists and scholars of the time actually deduced what had really occurred, but they were drowned out by the mass manipulation campaign of Universalism.
 The interpretation given here follows that of the the Institute of Long-Range Cliology of Eklund ISO, which is the currently accepted one.
 According to the finding of their famous Universalism Probe v51.3 simulation of 8512, which is claimed to have reconstructed the historical events with incredible consistency, Universalism is actually an artificial religion; a controversial fact that is still not (and is not likely to be) accepted by pious Universalists.

 It should be pointed out however that even though the Inner Bull was most probably not based on any naturally occurring religious epiphany, many theological epistemologists have claimed it is a completely valid religious revelation.
 That it was arrived at through calculation rather than direct revelation would not diminish its inner truth.
 This has of course been disputed by revelationist theo-epistemologists.